embrace-io/embrace-docs/docs/open-telemetry/integration.md

 </TabItem>
 </Tabs>

-## Use the Embrace Implementation of Tracing API
+## Use the OpenTelemetry Tracing API
 An Embrace-enhanced implementation of the [OTel Tracing API](https://opentelemetry.io/docs/specs/otel/trace/api/) can be obtained through the SDK.
 The resulting `OpenTelemetry` object will provide working implementations of interfaces and methods of said API, with proper attribution included in the resource of the exported spans.
 All other methods will be no-ops for the time being, as the other APIs have not been implemented.

 ### Limitions